 Description: Large head, long narrow snout and small ears.
 Coarse coat, with a mane of bristles, from the neck to the middle of the back.
 Males larger than females, and males grow tusks when they turn 2.
 Piglets have longitudinal brown and cream stripes across their body.

 Size: >200cm in length; tail length 15-40cm

 Diet: Largely herbivores, that eat herbage, roots, seeds and fruits.
 Can also eat young mammals, eggs and chicks of ground nesting birds.
 In the summer variety of broad leave grasses is favoured.
 In areas of agriculture sugar beet, potatoes and maize is popular.
-Overwintering survival is dependant upon the masting of both the beech and oaks trees.
+Overwintering survival is dependent upon the masting of both the beech and oak trees.